jguzauckas/iterable-collections/README.md

 - Tuples

 In this repository, there is two files for each of these types, one with notes materials and the other with practice.

+The recommended order to go through these files is:
+1. Tuples
+2. Lists
+3. Sets
+4. Dictionaries